johnpatricklleno/github-viewer/README.md

-# GitHub Issues Viewer – Laravel + Bootstrap
+# GitHub Issues Viewer – Laravel + React

 This is a Laravel application that allows a GitHub user to view **all open issues assigned to them** across visible repositories, and view details of any individual issue.
 The UI is styled with **Bootstrap 5** and powered by the GitHub REST API.